AstrobioMike/AstrobioMike.github.io/unix/working-with-files-and-dirs.md

 ls data/
 ```

-To copy it to that subdirectory but keep the same name, we could type the whole name out, but we can also just provide the directory but leave off the file name:
+To copy it to that subdirectory but keep the same name, we could type the whole name out, but we can also just provide the directory and leave off the file name, and it will automatically keep the same original name:

 ```bash
 cp example.txt data/